Likaz19/financepro-contact-f/PRD.md

   - CheckCircle (Phosphor) for success confirmation
   - Warning (Phosphor) for error alerts
   - PencilSimple (Phosphor) for edit buttons on confirmation screen
+  - Phone (Phosphor) for phone contact link in footer
+  - Envelope (Phosphor) for email contact link in footer
+  - MapPin (Phosphor) for location display in footer
+  - WhatsappLogo (Phosphor) for WhatsApp link in footer
+  - FacebookLogo, LinkedinLogo, InstagramLogo (Phosphor) for social media links in footer

-- **Spacing**: Consistent use of Tailwind spacing scale - gap-6 between form sections, gap-4 for checkbox groups, px-8 py-6 for card padding
+- **Spacing**: Consistent use of Tailwind spacing scale - gap-6 between form sections, gap-4 for checkbox groups, px-8 py-6 for card padding, gap-8 for footer grid columns

 - **Mobile**: Form container max-width constrains on desktop, full-width with padding on mobile.
 Stack all elements vertically.
 Buttons remain full-width on all screens for easy touch targets.
 Progress bar stays fixed at top visually.
+Footer switches from 3-column to single-column layout on mobile.